What is FPIES to ME?

 Defining the Terms– FPIES in Kid-Speak

-- Dietitian— a medical professional who helps people make sure that their diets are as healthy as possible
+A medical professional who helps people make sure that their diets (the things they eat and drink) are as healthy as possible

 If you have a hard time speaking up in the appointment, write your doctor a letter to give to him/her at the appointment with your questions, or even ask your doctor for his/her email and have a conversation that way.

 You are a very important member of your treatment team!

 Page published: Sept.11, 2013.
 Last update: Jan.
 24, 2018.
 Copyright © 2013, The FPIES Foundation